LottaJohnsson/commons-lang/report.md

 This refactoring decreases cyclomatic complexity significantly (85%) but may add some overhead and reduce readability slightly.

 isCreatable:
+There is some unnecessary logic that increase the complexity.
+The worst offender being `if (i < chars.length){}` which in the context of this function can't be false.
+Resulting in unreachable code and increased complexity.
+Also plan on moving checking hex and octal numbers to their own functions.
+The first change reduces CC, improves readability, and doesn't have any drawbacks.
+When refactoring the hex and octal numbers the CC of isCreatabe will be reduced but of course that complexity is really just moved elsewhere.
+There is a benefit to doing that though because it's easier to understand as a developer and easier to test separate parts.

 modify:
 Because the high complexity mainly comes from if-else within "switch" and "for", these parts can be extracted out to single helper functions.
 A drawback of this plan is that the switch part is used three times in different helper functions, which can be viewed as redundant.